EbiScott/EbiScott/README.md

 -- 🔨 I'm currently working on building projects for my portfolio

--- 🔭 I'm currently learning Back-end development with Flask
+-- 🔭 I'm currently learning Back-end development with Flask and FastAPI

 -- 😜 I build Guizero projects for fun